abreits/rxjs-supersets/projects/rxjs-supersets/README.md

   startDelta(),
   filterDelta(element => element < Date.now())
 ).subscribe(delta => {
-  delta.all;     // contains a map with both created entries delta.added; // contains a map with all entries on the first update delta.modified; // contains a map with no entries on the first update delta.deleted; // contains a map with no entries on the first update
+  delta.all;     // contains a map with both added entries delta.added; // contains a map with all entries on the first update delta.modified; // contains a map with no entries on the first update delta.deleted; // contains a map with no entries on the first update